Section 01 · What an ERC Standard Is

 | ERC4337 | Smart wallet account | Gas sponsorship, social recovery | Safe, Argent |

 The standards layer cleanly.
-A typical 2026 application might use ERC4337 wallets for end users, hold ERC20 stablecoins, deposit them into an ERC4626 yield vault, and reward users with an ERC1155 collection of access passes.
+A typical 2026 application might use ERC4337 wallets for end users, hold ERC20 stablecoins, deposit them into an ERC4626 yield vault, reward users with an ERC1155 collection of access passes, and represent game characters as ERC721 NFTs with ERC6551 wallets that hold the character's earned items.
 Each standard handles its piece without knowing about the others.

 Frequently asked questions